Supporting the next generation to build a kinder, more inclusive world.

 Group of young people outdoors celebrating, wearing casual clothes and green face paint, some with green accessories, smiling, clapping, and talking.

-Schools Prioritising Inclusion
+Educational Institutions Prioritising Inclusion

-Wesley College logo featuring a purple lion with a raised paw, the name 'Wesley College,' and the location 'Melbourne Australia - Since 1866'
+Wesley College logo featuring a purple lion with a flowing mane and tail, with the text 'Wesley College Melbourne Australia Since 1866' beneath it.

 • Three young girls outdoors, one with purple face paint, smiling and posing with flexed arms, wearing T-shirts that read 'Flying Fox'.